A look at the victims of the Humboldt team bus crash

 "He definitely had a natural talent," said Wilson.
 "He was just passionate about sports."

-Wilson said he filled in a few times for Bieber because he was also busy coaching the Humbolt high school's basketball and football teams.
+Wilson said he filled in a few times for Bieber because he was also busy coaching the Humboldt high school's basketball and football teams.

+"Having been with Golden West since the launch of Bolt FM in news and on-air, Tyler was a shining example of what it means to serve a community," Lyndon Frieson, president of Golden West Radio, said in a statement posted on the station's website.

 ———

-Note: Note to readers: This is a corrected story.
-A previous version misspelled Stony Plain.